Local existence and uniqueness for the non-resistive MHD equations in homogeneous Besov spaces: Local existence and uniqueness in homogeneous Besov spaces

-\textbf{Acknowledgements.} Z. Yin was partially supported by NNSFC (No. 11271382), RFDP (No. 20120171110014), MSTDF (No. 098/2013/A3), Guangdong Special Support Program (No. 8-2015) and the key project of NSF of Guangdong Province (No. 1614050000014).
-W. Tan was partially supported by NNSFC (No. 11301174)
+\textbf{Acknowledgements.} Li and Yin were partially supported by NNSFC (No.11671407 and No.11271382), FDCT (No. 098/2013/A3), Guangdong Special Support Program (No. 8-2015), and the key project of NSF of Guangdong province (No. 2016A030311004).
+Tan was partially supported by NNSFC (No. 11301174).
+The authors thank the referee for valuable comments and suggestions.